 In synchrotron accelerators the electron travel in a circular ring and radiate light.
 The radiated energy equals the loss of kinetic energy of the electrons.
 There are a number of cavities along the ring that compensates for the loss of energy by accelerating the electrons.
 At the Max IV accelerator the cavities are designed such that the lowest resonance frequency (the fundamental frequency) is 100 MHz and it is the electric field of this resonance that accelerates the electrons.
 The beam acts as a source and excites resonances with higher frequencies than 100 MHz in the cavity (so called higher order modes).
 These modes might damage the beam if they grow strong.
 For this reason one plans to have a damper for the higher order modes.
 The damper consists of a loop antenna, a coaxial cable with a 50 $\Omega$ load and a notch filter (bandstop filter).
 The design is given in the figure where a is a solid circular cylindric conductors and b, c, d and e are hollow circular cylindric conductors.
-The radius and lengths are as follows:
+There is vacuum in all of the structure, and the radius and lengths are as follows: